Users should read the Research Information Policy (coming soon) that explains different responsibilities relating to Pure and the data it contains.

 - denotes a link to videos from Elsevier’s Pure Academy (you will need to register for free with the host website to view these).

+These user guides are reviewed regularly so saving a copy may mean you use an out-of-date version.
 Edge Hill users can stay informed about updates to our user guides by choosing to watch this wiki page

 - Your Personal User Overview